ApekshaH07/Telling-Stories-with-Data/README.md

 # About me
 I am final semester Civil & Environmental Engineering student at Carnegie Mellon University specialising in energy efficient and sustainable design and construction.
 I am extremely passionate about helping people identify opportunities to reduce energy and water consumption in their buildings and transition towards low carbon buildings.
 I love to geek out on topics related to building electrification, greening the electricity grid and renewable energy generation & storage.

-## What I hope to learn.
+## My Takeaways.
-As an energy efficiency specialist , I can see myself interacting with various internal/external stakeholders trying to convey the importance of transitioning towards low carbon buildings on a daily basis.
+As an energy efficiency specialist , I see myself interacting with various internal/external stakeholders trying to convey the importance of transitioning towards low carbon buildings on a daily basis.
 And the key to conveying my message effectively is effective data visuals!
-In the span of the next few weeks, I hope to learn the tips and tricks to create impactful and visually appealing data visualisations which will help me succeed in my job .
+Throughout the duration of this course, I learnt the tips and tricks to create impactful and visually appealing data visualisations which will help me succeed in my job .

 # Portfolio
 Keep scrolling through to see a few interesting visualizations and stories developed as a part of this course.